zaps166/QMPlay2/README.md

 - CUVID, DXVA2 and VA-API uses OpenGL2 video output, so OpenGL features are available, but CPU filters won't work.
 - DXVA2 requires "WGL_NV_DX_interop" extension and currently it doesn't support hue, saturation adjustment and video deinterlacing.
 - VDPAU, VA-API and CUVID has its own deinterlacing filters.
 Their settings are available in "Settings->Video filters".
-- CUVID requires FFmpeg 3.1 or higher for H264 and HEVC support (requirement during compilation)!
 - H.264 lossless movies (CRF 0 or QP 0) might not be properly decoded via VDPAU and VA-API.
 - VideoToolBox doesn't support OpenGL high quality video scaling yet.
 - VideoToolBox doesn't support deinterlacing.